The following is a guide to navigating APMdigest and finding content.

 APMdigest offers the following types of content:

-The BSM Blog: An APMdigest blog featuring content from non-vendor industry experts, such as analysts and consultants.
+The APM Blog: an APMdigest blog featuring content from non-vendor industry experts, such as analysts and consultants.

-APM Buyers Guide: A microsite within APMdigest, providing a directory of vendors in APM, BSM, EUEM, ITOA, NPM and related markets..
+APM Buyers Guide: a microsite within APMdigest, providing a directory of vendors in APM, Observability, AIOps, EUEM, ITOA, NPM and related markets.

-White Papers: Downloads of white papers, eBooks, reports and other APM-related documentation available to the IT community.
+White Papers: downloads of white papers, eBooks, reports and other APM-related documentation supplied by APMdigest sponsors for the IT community.

-Webinars: Upcoming and on-demand webinars educating the IT community on a variety of APM-related topics and products.
+Webinars: upcoming and on-demand webinars supplied by APMdigest sponsors to educate the IT community on a variety of APM-related topics and products.

-Free Tools: Downloads of free tools and free trials related to APM.
+Free Tools: downloads of free tools and free trials supplied by APMdigest sponsors.

 Editor Blog: Pete Goldin's blog covering news about the APMdigest and APM Buyers Guide websites such as new sponsors, new bloggers and new features of the sites.

 Content on APMdigest can be found in multiple ways.
 First, the latest posts of any type of content can all be found on the home page.
-The center column includes all recent Features, BSM Blogs and Vendor Forum Blogs.
-All recent posts to The BSM Blog, Vendor Forum, Industry News and Editor Blog can also be found on the home page in the right column.
+The center column includes all recent Features, APM Blogs and Vendor Forum Blogs.
+All recent posts to The APM Blog, Vendor Forum, Industry News and Editor Blog can also be found on the home page in the right column.

 Content can also be found on pages for each content type, accessed via the top navigation bar.
 Content types available via the top nav bar include: